 Crystal Springs offered fishing (Papa Sam also sold minnows), swimming, dancing, and picnicking.
 Papa Sam stressed a family atmosphere.
 Children were welcome, even on the dance floor.
 Papa Sam tried to control drinking and fighting.
 His bouncer was his two-hundred-pound son, Henry.

 But Crystal Springs struggled through its first five years.
 Then, in 1930 Cunningham hired a western string band whose members included Bob Wills and Milton Brown.
-That band would soon have divided loyalties after W. Lee “Pappy” O’Daniel hired the band to promote his Burrus Mill and its Light Crust Dough.
-The band became the Light Crust Doughboys and was sponsored on radio by Burrus Mill.
+That band would soon have divided loyalties after W. Lee “Pappy” O’Daniel hired the band to promote his Burrus Mills and its Light Crust Dough.
+The band became the Light Crust Doughboys and was sponsored on radio by Burrus Mills.

 Milton Brown’s baby brother, Roy Lee, recalled in 2013, “Bob [Wills] and Milton and Herman [Arnspiger] were original members of the Doughboys.
 O’Daniel didn’t want the band just sitting around when they weren’t performing on the radio.
 So he gave them jobs at the mill.
 Milton was a salesman, Bob drove a truck, Herman worked on the loading dock.
 O’Daniel also didn’t like the Doughboys to play out at Crystal Springs.”